semodi/semodi.github.io/_pages/political_twitter.md

 ![](/assets/img/lobbyists4america/favorite_count.png)

-Looking at correlations within our data we see that the number of followers if correlated with the number of likes per tweet ($R^2 = 0.57$), however no correlation between number of followers and number of retweets per tweet can be observed ($R^2=0.01$).
+Looking at correlations within our data we see that the number of followers is correlated with the number of likes per tweet ($R^2 = 0.57$), however no correlation between number of followers and number of retweets per tweet can be observed ($R^2=0.01$).
 Using this knowledge we can fit a linear regression model:

 $$ \left( \frac{\text{Likes}}{\text{Tweet}} \right) = a \cdot \left( \text{Followers} \right) + b $$